Nickprovs/ascmii/README.md

 ## About The Project

-ascmii leverages WebRTC for input media interaction and common image processing algorithms to convert images into a corresponding ascii matrix.
+ascmii leverages WebRTC for input media interaction and common image processing algorithms to convert images into a corresponding ASCII matrix.
 In addition to cameras, it all supports certain image and video files.
 A user can also toggle the theme (light/dark).

 [![Product Name Screen Shot][product-screenshot]](/_meta/sample.jpg)

 ### Built With

-- react
+- react.js
 - WebRTC

 <!-- GETTING STARTED -->